Elfriede Jelinek: Political engagement

 Jelinek was a member of Austria's Communist Party from 1974 to 1991.
 She became a household name during the 1990s due to her vociferous clash with Jörg Haider's Freedom Party.
 Following the 1999 National Council elections, and the subsequent formation of a coalition cabinet consisting of the Freedom Party and the Austrian People's Party, Jelinek became one of the new cabinet's more vocal critics.

 Many foreign governments moved swiftly to ostracize Austria's administration, citing the Freedom Party's alleged nationalism and authoritarianism.
 The cabinet construed the sanctions against it as directed against Austria as such, and attempted to prod the nation into a national rallying (Nationaler Schulterschluss) behind the coalition parties.

 This provoked a temporary heating of the political climate severe enough for dissidents such as Jelinek to be accused of treason by coalition supporters.

+On 28 August 2026, Jelinek wrote on her website condemning Israel's continuing "land grabbing" of the West Bank, Gaza Strip and Jerusalem and called the two-state solution as a "lie".
+On her website, Jelinek also stated that she feared "ethnic cleansing" in the region because "where the land is lacking, people themselves become meaningless".